2008 Student Research Conference:

 Presentations will be grouped into disciplinary and interdisciplinary sessions based on the overall distribution of abstracts submitted.
 Authors select the scholarly area and the presentation type that is most appropriate for their project.
 The presentation options are listed below.

-Posters, technology displays, and studio art works will be on display throughout the day, with the author(s) available at a scheduled time for discussion and questions.
+Posters, technology displays, and studio art will be on display throughout the day, with the author(s) available at a scheduled time for discussion and questions.

-Submission Guidelines (Deadline: February 13, 2008)
+Submission Guidelines (Deadline: March 24, 2024)

 1. Eligible work - An eligible presentation will report, perform or represent the outcome of substantial work by a student or group of students.
 While the project may have its origin in an assignment for a class, the presentation should show it has been developed above and beyond a class requirement.
 It is a paper, artifact or performance that can truly be called a creative achievement.